xpyx/solita-academy-2021/README.md

 [![How to start this application](https://img.youtube.com/vi/qkDK1kZ4PvY/0.jpg)](https://www.youtube.com/watch?v=qkDK1kZ4PvY "Solita Dev Academy 2021 programming assignment")

 PS.
-I tried to get the frontend run with the docker-compose, but unfortunately there is a [flaw](https://github.com/expo/expo-cli/issues/866) in Expo at the moment and because of that I couldn't find the solution for this.
+I tried to get the frontend run with the docker-compose, but unfortunately there is a [flaw](https://github.com/expo/expo-cli/issues/866) in Expo at the moment that prevented the app for being started from inside the Docker...
+Not enough time to solve this problem.